 Both the town and county of Searcy were named for the same person: Arkansas pioneer Richard Searcy.
 Born in Tennessee, he headed to Arkansas with the early settlers of Davidsonville.
 He served as postmaster before moving to Batesville in 1820 to practice law.
 He became on of the territory's best-known attorneys, which led to him being appointed a territorial court judge for the Batesville district.
-Searcy made two attempts to become an Arkansas Territory delegate to Congress but was defeated in both.
-He died either in 1832 or 1833 before knowing a county and town had been named for him.
 The town was laid out by Israel Moore who named the original streets for streets in Philadelphia.

-Today Searcy is a thriving college town home to several industries.
-One major employer is Wal-Mart which has two large distribution warehouses here.
-Harding University, a private Church of Christ institution, draws students from around the country and offers arts and athletic events for the community.
-A major attraction is the White County Fair which has been named by the Los Angeles Times as one of the top county fairs in the country.
-It began in 1930 and draws over 50,000 each year.
+Today Searcy is a college town.
+Harding University draws students from around the country and offers arts and athletic events for the community.
+A major attraction is the White County Fair, which began in 1930.
 The historic 1874 Black House, a restored 1870s Italianate home on the National Register of Historic Places, now houses the Searcy Art Gallery.
-The imposing White County Courthouse, the oldest functioning courthouse in the state, is also listed on the National Register.
-The 1923 Rialto Theatre is a landmark with its splashy neon lighting and is one of only a few historic theatres which still shows daily movies.
-Each Thanksgiving Day through New Year's Day, the annual Holiday of Lights display in Searcy welcomes the season.
+The White County Courthouse, the oldest functioning courthouse in the state, is also listed on the National Register.
+The 1923 Rialto Theatre is a landmark with its splashy neon lighting and is one of only a few historic theaters which still shows daily movies.